 The first order of business is to check your listings and make sure they are complete and correct.
 You should check for all of your listings in Google My Business and make sure they show your business name, contact information and update or correct any errors.
 Remove any duplicate listings and make sure that everything is up-to-date.
 If you’re unsure how to find them, Moz local is a great tool that detects any listings associated with your business name.
 All you have to do is enter your business name exactly as it is on your website and hit search.
 You can then see any listings under your name and correct them.
 These listings are created automatically and, over time, can result in incomplete duplicates that need to be deleted.

 2) Perform Local Keyword Research

 The second tip is to research the words that users type into search engines to find your business.
 Once you have a general idea of the keywords people are using, you can then focus on words relevant to your location (city, state, etc.) like Real Estate Agent Las Vegas, Las Vegas Real Estate Broker, or any variation.
-You can also get an idea of what keywords your competitors are using by typing their URL into Google Keyword Planner Tool.
+You can also get an idea of your competitors’ keywords by typing their URL into the Google Keyword Planner Tool.
 This will tell you what words or phrases Google associates with this business so you can choose similar words for your own site.

 Who is this an effective tactic?
 Because Google is trying to produce the best results tailored to what people are searching for.
 Most people will type “business type” + near me, which will give them a page of results close to their exact location by phone GPS.